Copia-Labs/clone-org-repos/README.md

 # CloneAllRepos_by_Org
-A Script to perform a shallow clone (*the latest commit*) of all repos of an Org to a pre-defined local folder.
+A Script to perform a shallow clone (*the latest commit*) of a defined branch of all repos of an Org to a pre-defined local folder.
 This folder is called "repos" and will be created in the same location in which the script is executed.
 The script is configured by an `ini` file, which allows (*among other things*) to move the data to another location.

 #### Notes
 - A shallow clone is performed due to the umber of LFS objects (*i.e. binary files*) that are typically used in a Copia repo.
 Downloading all LFS objects for the entire history, for all repos may be very large.